dctrotz/app_store_guidelines/AppStoreReviewGuidelines.md

 Customer trust is the cornerstone of the App Store’s success.
 Apps should never prey on users or attempt to rip-off customers, trick them into making unwanted purchases, force them to share unnecessary data, raise prices in a tricky manner, charge for features or content that are not delivered, or engage in any other manipulative practices within or outside of the app.

-Last Updated: 4 June 2018
+Last Updated: 19 December 2018

 ## After You Submit